sa-mw-dach/dev_demos/demos/04_license_plate_gitops/README.md

 ## First steps
 1) Open OpenShift Dev Spaces & create an "Empty Workspace" (this will use the Universal Developer Image, UDI)
-1) Clone the following git repo: `https://github.com/sa-mw-dach/dev_demos.git`
+1) Inside the newly created workspace, open a terminal and clone the following git repo: `https://github.com/sa-mw-dach/dev_demos.git`
-1) Open a terminal & login to OpenShift
+1) Inside the terminal, login to OpenShift

+**Important note**: If modifications want to be done on the repo in order to test modifying the model or application later, the repo `https://github.com/sa-mw-dach/dev_demos.git` needs to be forked and the changes need to be done there, eventually also creating a dediated branch inside the forked repo.
+Additionally, in the entire code base in folder `demos/04_license_plate_gitops` the URL and branch (main) of the original repo need to be replaced by the URL and branch of the forked repo.

 ## Create a container image of the AI/ML model
 In the following, the license plate model is backed into a container image and stored in the OpenShift-internal integrated container image registry.